spaithane9172/spaithane9172/README.md

 - 🎓 Completed my Bachelor's in Computer Engineering in 2023
 - 💻 Skilled in building full-stack web apps using MERN Stack.
+- 🧑‍💼 Completed a 6-month internship as an IT/Software Intern at Mind Prabha Technologies Pvt.
+Ltd.
 ---

 ## 🛠️ Tech Stack